Kutabe/anime365-1/INSTALL_EN.md

 # Manual installation
-If you're using Windows, then we strongly suggest you to use "ready to use" package.
-[See more](README.md#windows).
+If you're using Windows, then we strongly recommend you to use "ready to use" package.
+[See more](README.md#quick-start-windows).

 Ubuntu is used in examples for Linux.